MSgt, USAF, CADC

 Uniformed Services University

-TSgt Steward is the Non-Commissioned Officer in Charge at the Center for the Study of Traumatic Stress and has been with the Center since October 2018.
+MSgt Steward is the Non-Commissioned Officer in Charge at the Center for the Study of Traumatic Stress and has been with the Center since October 2018.
 She oversees a range of education modules for 400 junior medical officers and organizes behavioral health conferences that reach international audiences.
 Additionally, she serves as a member of data collection teams, assists in preparation of initial data analysis, administers and collects survey data, performs field interviews, and collects DNA/RNA samples for stress and biomarker studies of military populations for research publications.
-Furthermore, TSgt Steward provides hands-on training and mentoring to over 200 joint and allied military medical students in field exercises annually.
+Furthermore, MSgt Steward provides hands-on training and mentoring to over 200 joint and allied military medical students in field exercises annually.